 Education continues to be a strong indicator whether or not a girl will marry as a child in Nigeria.
 Screaming statistics reveal that virtually all married girls are out of school.
-UNICEF (2013) report show that 82% of women aged between 20 and 24 who have no education were married by the age of 18, as opposed to 13% of women who have at least finished secondary education.
+UNICEF23 reports show that, 82% of women aged between 20 and 24 who have no education were married by the age of 18, as opposed to 13% of women who have at least finished secondary education.
 Early marriage abruptly terminates any form of schooling and introduces the girl child to early sexual life, early motherhood with a myriad of health problems and a cycle of illiteracy and poverty.
-According to UNESCO reports, not only has Nigeria and sub-Saharan countries failed to achieve the 2015 "Education for All" (EFA) goals, indeed they are very far from achieving them.
-In the words of Kate Redman, "Nigeria now has more children out of school than when the global goals were set" (as cited in Eno-Abasi, 2015), and this is obviously traceable to a myriad of challenges inhibiting most especially the girl child (Eno-Abasi, 2015).
-Having realised that legislation alone may not adequately tackle the menace of child marriage, we must look for more effective means, capable of addressing beliefs rooted in the hearts of men.
+According to